nextpyp/prismpyp/docs/train.md

       --use-fft
     ```

+!!! warning
+    In (multi-)distributed processing, the `--dist-url` argument is used for processes to communicate with each other.
+If you are running multiple jobs at the same time (e.g., training on real domain and Fourier domain images simultaneously), you will need to provide *different* `--dist-url` arguments for each job so that they do not try to access the same port.

 ## 4. Notes on Checkpoints

 If you’d rather start from scratch or use your own pretrained model, omit the `--resume` flag or point it to a different `.pth.tar` checkpoint.